grshaff/pokeDex/README.md

-### Hello, Thanks for coming. <br>this README.md shows detailed information about this project, enjoy and have a great day!
+### Hi there my name is Giri Shaffaat and this project is intended for test case from Rey.id, Thanks for coming. <br> Enjoy and have a great day!

 # Pokémon Dex